LeonardoGuerrini/sistemacadastrolivros/README.md

 # Simple Book Registration System
-This is a personal project and goal is practice my PHP fundamentals.
-In this application, it's possible to create an account in the system, log in and log out, register and delete a book.
+This is a personal project and the goal is to practice the fundamentals of PHP.
+In this application, you can create an account in the system, log in and log out, register and delete a book from the system.
 ## Using
 When you open the app, the first page will be the login page.
 If you already have an account, just fill in the fields and log in; otherwise, you will need to create a new account.